dineshkummarc/phpmyBugs2/README.md

 - [ ] ~New issue link is seen without login, remove it from the non-logged in page~
 - [x] github repo links are hardcoded into the texts, make them using tags
 - [x] cdn links are hardcoded into the texts, make them using tags
-- [x] github link on page /index.php?page=settings is redirected to nireus release

 ### v2.15
 - [ ] themes like pmb-red.min.css, phpmybugs.min.css, app.min.css and default.min.css uses the same color combination